 This fun and engaging music video covers the value of the penny, nickel, dime, and quarter with great graphics and a catchy tune.
 It even briefly teaches students the presidential faces and how to use these coins to purchase items.
 NUMBEROCK does a great job covering the basics while keeping it fun and easy to understand!

-This is another instructional musical video that teaches the identification the penny, nickel, dime, and quarter.
-In this video, a very professional sounding quartet sing about the four different coins and their names, value, and face.
+This is another instructional musical video that teaches the identification of the penny, nickel, dime, and quarter.
+In this video, a very professional-sounding quartet sings about the four different coins and their names, value, and face.
 Very engaging and well done, this catchy song will teach as well as entertain!

 Learn about Money for Kids (2:24)